Charles-Louis Clérisseau: Return to Paris; dealings with Catherine the Great and Thomas Jefferson

 For the Hôtel Grimod de La Reynière, built in Paris in 1775, Clérisseau and Étienne de La Vallée Poussin executed the first decorative scheme in Europe to be inspired by the recent archaeological discoveries at Pompeii and Herculanum.
 A set of eight painted boiseries depicting sixteen scenes from the life of Achilles were sold in 1850 and are now in the collection of the Victoria and Albert Museum in London.

-In 1785, Clérisseau was retained by Thomas Jefferson to produce designs for the Virginia State Capitol, based on the Maison Carrée, the ancient Roman temple in Nîmes.
+In 1785, Clérisseau was retained by Thomas Jefferson to produce designs for the Virginia State Capitol in Richmond, based on the Maison Carrée, the ancient Roman temple in Nîmes.
 At the time, Jefferson was residing in Paris, serving as American Minister to France.
 Jefferson wrote that "it was a considerable time before I could find an architect whose taste had been formed on a study of ancient models of this art; the style of architecture in this capital [Paris] being far from chaste."
 Clérisseau, he noted, "has studied 20 years in Rome, and has given proofs of his skill and taste by a publication of some antiquities of this country."
 Jefferson was referring to the first (and only) volume in Clérisseau's intended series Antiquités de la France, published in Paris in 1778 with the subtitle Monumens de Nismes.
 The folio included detailed engravings of the Maison Carrée, which Jefferson praised as "one of the most beautiful, if not the most beautiful and precious morsel of architecture left us by antiquity."

 "Clérisseau's role in designing the Capitol has been much debated.
 Fiske Kimball argues persuasively that the building is essentially Jefferson's and that Clérisseau was merely a consultant."